readthedocs/website/content/posts/ai-crawlers-abuse.md

 however these crawlers are coming from a large number of IP addresses, so our rate limiting is not effective.

-These crawlers are using real user agents, which is a good thing and allows us to identify them, but it's very difficult for us to block on user agent because many real users use the same browsers with the same user agent.
+These crawlers are using real user agents that identify them, which is a good thing.
+However, we can't simply rate limit all user agents to our platform because many real users use the same browsers with the same user agent.
+(CDN providers: if you're reading this, there's an opportunity here!)

 We have taken a few actions to try to mitigate this abuse: